 10.1 Member dispute resolution is currently within the remit of the Vice President (VP) and as such all communication on these matters is with the VP

-Disputes between members, excluding disputes regarding anti-doping matters, which are governed by the WL Anti-Doping policy, defined in Appendix D of the WL Bylaws, may be referred to the WL Board for resolution by submitting written notification of a dispute to the VP.
+Disputes between members, excluding disputes regarding anti-doping matters, which are governed by the WL Anti-Doping policy, defined in Appendix C of the WL Bylaws, may be referred to the WL Board for resolution by submitting written notification of a dispute to the VP.
 If the VP is from one of the countries involved then the President shall take on this responsibility.

 10.2 The VP will contact the parties involved to confirm the allegations and / or circumstances of the dispute.
 If the VP determines that allegations and / or circumstances warrant WL facilitation, the VP will attempt to broker a solution to the dispute